 If your elderly loved one likes history, art and culture, London is home to some of the world’s best museums, including The British Museum.

-With constantly changing exhibitions on every possible theme from the world of Stonehenge and Italian Renaissance master Raphael, to the ancient Greeks and demonic feminine power, you can while away a few hours learning about the thousands of historical artefacts behind the Museum's walls.
+With constantly changing exhibitions on every possible theme from the world of Stonehenge, other historic sites and Italian Renaissance master Raphael, to the ancient Greeks and demonic feminine power, you can while away a few hours learning about the thousands of historical artefacts behind the Museum's walls.
 Just check the site before you visit to see what’s on.

 There are audio descriptive tours, large print guides and audio enhancement loops available for those who need them and the Museum is completely accessible for all levels of mobility.
 If you have time, The Natural History Museum and art galleries such as The V&A, The Tate Modern and The Tate Britain are also worth exploring.

 We hope this list has given you plenty of inspiration for things to do in London for the elderly.
 Remember to take things at your own pace and make the most of every activity - after all, you can always visit again and try out some of our top ideas next time!